 Award funds reflecting allowable project costs must be obligated before the end of the award period.
-Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed on the award financial information.
-Your agency has up to 120 days after the end date of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
-You cannot list an accrual on your final SF-425.
-Request an extension if you will not be able to pay for any obligations within the time frames listed above.
+Obligated funds cover monies spent and expenses for all approved items in the award financial information that your agency has incurred but has not yet paid.
+Your agency has up to 120 days after the end of the award period to request reimbursement for funds obligated.